aclemons/emailrelay/doc/reference.rst

     echo "$1" | tr '[A-Z]' '[a-z]'
     exit 1

+The modified recipient address is stored in the envelope file and will be used as the SMTP SEND-TO address when the message is forwarded.

-If the address is valid but it should be delivered to a local mailbox rather than forwarded then the verifier program should write two lines to the standard output -- the full name associated with the mailbox (used in the response to the VRFY command), and the mailbox name used for message delivery -- and then exit with a value of zero.
+If the address verifier identifies a recipient address as being a local user with an associated mailbox then it should write two lines to the standard output -- the full name associated with the mailbox (only used in the response to the VRFY command), and the mailbox name used for message delivery -- and then exit with a value of zero.

 ::